Kabeera-Singh/-cs326-final-team-40/docs/Milestone3.md

 Robert Washbourne - rawsh: Worked on adding Postgres to Heroku & init script, connection to database with rollback and commit, refactoring the backend with SQL queries and promises

-Kabeera Singh - Kabeera-Singh: Wored on API, connection to heroku, project design
+Kabeera Singh - Kabeera-Singh: Worked on API, connection to heroku, project design

-Brandon O'Brien Jones - bobrienjones:
+Brandon O'Brien Jones - bobrienjones: Project design

 Anthony Marcone - antchamp: